 On many gas BBQs, you will find that they have a self-cleaning setting.
 While this is a good place to start, it certainly shouldn’t replace a manual clean.
 Yes, it does burn off certain particles, but it’s not a substitute for regular cleaning.

 Make sure you clean every cooking compartment after using it and clean the heat deflectors every couple of uses.
 You should also plan in an annual clean and disassemble each part to give it a thorough clean.
 Before putting your utensil back together, allow each component the time to thoroughly dry so that dampness doesn’t affect your product when left to sit.
+During this time you may wish to check out this guide to kitchen knives for advice on the best to use for BBQ cooking; and of course keeping such utensils clean is vital if they have been used to cut meat to avoid any food borne germs down the road.

 Cover It Up